Clement-LVD/codexplor/README.md

 🧰🔧🔨 UNDER CONSTRUCTION 🧰🔧🔨

-`codexplor` offers R functions for explore and monitor a programming project : get immediate insights on a programming project with text-mining metrics, network analysis & dataviz’.
+`codexplor` offers R functions for explore, analyze and monitor a programming project as a network of documents 🖧.

+> Get a standardized report with immediate insights on a given
+> programming project, thanks to text-mining and network metrics, deep
+> analysis & cool dataviz’.

 **Installation.** You can install the development version of codexplor with